surthgide/thesis/text/2_sec.typ

 === Geometry of the origin

 Evaluating the metric function $U$ in the form of @U at $x=x_0$ (respectively $x=oo$ for case II), we find that it can become singular and, therefore, a curvature singularity would originate at this point in the spacetime.
-The criterion for discerning when the singularity would ensue resides in the behaviour of $P$ and its derivatives.
+The criterion for discerning where the singularity would ensue resides in the behaviour of $P$ and its derivatives.

 Substituting $d=2$ (i.e. considering a 4-dimensional spacetime) in @phi, @U and @V we obtain